Dental Implants FAQs > Treatment Timeline

 - Individual healing time and differences.

-How can I help the Healing Process?
+10. How Can I Aid the Healing Process?

 There are numerous ways to help the healing process and give your body the best possible chance of a quick recovery.
 Here are a few guidelines to help aid your recovery.